Gravecat/invictus/docs/SECURITY.md

 # Reporting Potential Security Issues

-If you have encountered a potential security vulnerability in this project, please report it to me at <gc@gravecat.com>.
-I will work with you to verify the vulnerability and patch it.
+If you have encountered a potential security vulnerability in this project, please head to [the security advisories page](https://github.com/Gravecat/invictus/security/advisories) and draft a new advisory.
+I will attempt to verify the vulnerability and patch it as soon as possible.

 When reporting issues, please provide the following information: